-Quality-of-service: toward a standardized rating tool for pedestrian quality of urban streets
+Toward a standardized rating tool for pedestrian urban streets

 Coauthored by Elizabeth Macdonald, Professor City & Regional Planning, Landscape Architecture & Environmental Planning, and Urban Planning; Louise Mozingo, Professor and Chair of Landscape Architecture & Environmental Planning and Urban Planning; Dr. William Eisenstein, Executive Director of Center for Resource Efficient Communities; and Dr. Nicola Szibbo, Urban Designer

 This coauthored paper presents research to develop a quality-of service rating system for assessing the pedestrian-oriented characteristics and functions of streets that can be used easily and quickly by practitioners.
 Most existing methods of assessing pedestrian quality fail to take into account micro-scale landscape and urban design elements that significantly enhance the pedestrian experience, and those few that do are difficult and time-consuming to use.
 The proposed rating system is (a) context-sensitive, (b) capacity-sensitive, (c) takes into account micro-scale design factors, (d) is feasible to use in a professional planning practice setting, and (e) has built-in flexibility.